 Q: If this first Your Tiny Farm project is a success, can you envision it expanding and how?

-Carolyn: Absolutely!
-Reach For Home is currently in the process of purchasing several other properties in the area and if the organization would like to work with me, I hope to replicate this model if it is successful in Cloverdale.
+Carolyn: Absolutely.
+Reach For Home has recently purchased a second home in the area and we are replicating this model at that location.
+This property will house up to 5 individuals and we hope to work closely with them to develop this second farm.
+We currently have 6 garden beds placed at the property and our harvesting our first vegetables.
 We have already received offers of donations of materials and tools for the current project and our volunteers seem excited to help.
 While I am strictly working with RFH in a volunteer capacity, and the Your Tiny Farm project is not an official part of the RHF program, I do hope this program I am developing becomes something other properties can use or replicate.

 Q: Tell us why you chose to volunteer for Reach For Home and what your experience has been so far?